-I am certified both as a psychotherapist and as a trainer for the Natural Lifemanship model of EAP (www.naturallifemanship.com) and offer this therapy at South Wind Equestrian Center in Leander (www.unbridledconnection.com).
+I am certified both as a psychotherapist and as a trainer for the Natural Lifemanship model of EAP (www.naturallifemanship.com) and offer this therapy at Scattered Oaks Farm in Manor.

-Cost per hour long session is $175.00 which covers the site fee, use of the horses, as well as my fee and that of my horse professional.
-I do not bill insurance for EAP, but the same diagnostic and procedure codes are used for experiential as for traditional talk therapy, so you may submit the coded receipts you receive for your payment to your insurance company for potential reimbursement (subject to your plan’s deductible and other behavioral health coverage provisions).
+Session fees are $200 for 60 minutes and $300 for 90 minutes.
+I do not bill insurance, so session fees must be paid up front.
+I can give you a receipt with the diagnostic and procedure codes required by insurance providers so that you may submit the coded receipts you receive for your payment to your insurance company for potential reimbursement (subject to your plan’s deductible and other behavioral health coverage provisions).

 Please contact my office if you have any questions about this type of therapy and whether it might be appropriate for you!

 Click on this link to see my latest interview: